-This study examines the interpreting support provided to deaf and hard of hearing students, studying full and part-time time at universities in the U.K. during the period September 2016 to December 2019.
+This study examines the interpreting support provided to Deaf students, studying full-time at universities in the U.K. during the period September 2016 to December 2019.

 The main objective of this study is to look at the interpreting support provided in the university classroom to deaf and hard of hearing students who use sign language to access the curriculum.

 - Who is providing interpreting support in the university classroom?

 - Is the interpreting support meeting the language need of students?

-- Is the DSA-QAG framework workable for all stakeholders?
+- Is the DSA-QAG framework workable for Deaf students and sign language interpreters?

-This page will be updated shortly with further information about the project and information for participants.
+This page will be updated throughout the project.

 Interpreting for deaf students in HE.
 Watch Your Language 2018.
 City Lit, London 12/04/18

 Improving accesss provision for deaf studens in HE.
 What more can be done?
 Westminster Briefing, London 15/11/17